Anne Spence | Artist

 An artist working in constructed sculpture - which she describes as making things from things - she was selected for membership to the National Association of Women Artists in 2009, and selected for signature membership to the National Collage Society in 2012.

 Her work has been exhibited nationally in numerous venues since the 1990s, including the Brooklyn Waterfront Artists Coalition in New York, the Mesa Contemporary Arts Museum in Arizona, and the Museum of Contemporary Art in Marin County, California among others.

 Anne Spence lives and works in Milford, New Jersey.

-Gestalt Theory provides the foundation for my working process.
-I love beautiful old quirky things, and delight in creating sculptures and installations by combining various flea market finds and all manner of salvaged items.
-By joining various materials together to create a new object - one that ideally 'reads' as a cohesive whole, rather than a group of separate items - I'm attempting to tap into the synergy created by the Gestalt effect, that of the whole being greater than the sum of its parts.
+Gestalt Theory - that the whole is greater than the sum of its parts - provides the foundation for my working process.
+I love beautiful old quirky things, and delight in creating sculptures and installations by combining various scavenged treasures and flea market finds.
+By joining various objects together to create a new object that 'reads' as a cohesive whole, I'm hoping to tap into the synergy of the Gestalt effect.

 Creating artwork from these disparate pieces of our shared history brings me joy and a sense of connection.
 With art as a starting point, I'm hoping to engage in honest and nuanced conversations with others - finding common ground and learning along the way.